gilsh2/BlockStacking/readme.txt

 Program in python that solves the Block stacking problem.

+Files:
+blocks.py the python code for the Block stacking problem.
+Readme.txt - this documentation file

 To run  the program  execute from a command line :  python blocks.py  <infile.txt> <outfile.txt>

 Algorithm : The main idea is that a block can be placed on top of other block only if the base area of the upper block is strictly smaller than the  base area of the lower block.
 This  means that the block with the largest base area has to be on the bottom if it is part of the optimal solution.